lependu/fastify-lured/README.md

 ## Usage

-Provide a redis server.
+1. Provide a redis server.
-Register `fastify-redis` first, then this plugin.
+2. Register `fastify-redis` first, then this plugin.

-It provides `scripts` decorator object:
+It provides `scripts` [decorator](https://www.fastify.io/docs/latest/Decorators/) object:
 ```
 {
   [lowerCamelCaseFileNameWithoutExt]: {
-    script: {String}
+    script: {String} The string representation of the script.
-    sha: {String}
+    sha: {String} Calculated sha of the script.
   }
 }
 ```